-2A037X0A ★ ADVANCED PLACEMENT STATISTICS
+2A037X0A ADVANCED PLACEMENT STATISTICS

-Prerequisite NC Math 3, Advanced Functions and Modeling, Discrete Math, or Pre-calculus
+Prerequisite NC Math 3, NC Math 4, Discrete Math for Computer Science, or Advanced Functions & Modeling

 The topics for Advanced Placement Statistics are divided into four major themes: explorative analysis, planning a study, probability, and statistical inference.
 In May, students may opt to take an AP examination to validate their academic experience and to receive college credit as determined by individual institutions of higher education.
 The AP statistics examination is designed, administered, and graded by the College Board.